JoeVonDahab/drug_discovery_pipeline/01 Library Generation/SEA_MolMIM_SMILELibraryGeneration/readme.md

 # Purpose

-Description of SMILE generation utilizing literature search, the Similarity Ensemble Approach, and molecular generation using Mutual Information Machine (MoIMIM) for diversification of known drugs. [cite: 1]
+Description of SMILE generation utilizing literature search, the Similarity Ensemble Approach, and molecular generation using Mutual Information Machine (MoIMIM) for diversification of known drugs.

 # Contents

-The following table describes the contents of this project: [cite: 2, 3]
+The following table describes the contents of this project:

 | Item                                         | Description                                                                                                |
 | :------------------------------------------- | :--------------------------------------------------------------------------------------------------------- |